-The purpose of this site is to function as an
+The purpose and function of this site is to

 information platform where different solutions for room entry can be studied